GuidodiPasquo/AeroVECTOR/README.md

 The order is the following:
 ![](/Images/Readme/Screenshot_8.png)

-**Only trapezoidal fins are modeled**, so please make sure that the root and tip chords are parallel.
+**Only trapezoidal fins are modeled**, so please ensure that the root and tip chords are parallel.

 After the points are written in the entries, one can either update the stabilization or control fin.
 Clicking the *Load "" Fins* button will fill the entries with the current data of the fin.
 The button *Reset Fin* sets the fin entries to a zero-area fin.